hvanhorik-GDP/Info6016---Project1/Project1/Readme.txt

 **** NOTE - The maximum buffer length has been set to 512 (beyond that your socket is shut down)
 **** NOTE - My protocol is nonstandard as noted below.
+**** NOTE - Your specifications said "Protocol Example" so I made my own protocol and
+            didn't follow your "example"

  Protocol (All messages are identical and unused fields are ignored):
                                                 Header